mattieka/cart351/finalProject/notes.md

 - **FIXED** particle generation generates uh. a lot of useless things and not enough the/a/it
 - **FIXED** profanity words return undefined?? no cursing allowed i guess
 - a lot of particles show up in the core word list, comb thru list and eliminate them?? similarly, words have doubles with endings (ex: sand, sanded), get ride of those too? yeesh see yall in five years
+- if you click on any of the extra buttons really fast the program explodes

 ---------